DevRob/Udacity-WebDev-project4/README.md

 Website Performance Optimization portfolio project

 ###Setting up Project:
-I installed node.js and gulp than re-organised the project folder so all the original HTML/CSS/JavaScript/images is in the 'Dev' folder.
-The system set up in a way that if I start gulp it will start a listener and will compress any element changed in the 'Dev' folder and move it in the right place in the project folder. <br/>Check ['Dev'](https://github.com/DevRob/Udacity-WebDev-project4/tree/master/Dev) folder for commented readable codes.
+Installed node.js and gulp than re-organised the project folder so all the original HTML/CSS/JavaScript/images is in the 'Dev' folder.
+The system set up in a way that gulp will start a listener and will compress any element changed in the 'Dev' folder and move it in the right place in the project folder. <br/>Check ['Dev'](https://github.com/DevRob/Udacity-WebDev-project4/tree/master/Dev) folder for commented readable codes.

 ###Part 1: Optimize index.html